storacha/docs/src/pages/terms.md

 We have the right (though not the obligation) to, in our sole discretion (i) refuse or remove any Content; (ii) block uploads, or (iii) temporarily or permanently suspend access to your account if, in our reasonable opinion, there has been a breach of this TOS in any way for any reason.
 Additionally, we have the right to temporarily or permanently suspend access to accounts linked to temporary email addresses, email addresses created programmatically such as via bots, or hacked email addresses if we suspect these user accounts will be used in a manner that violates this TOS.
 We will have no obligation to provide any compensation or a refund of any amounts previously paid.

 In order to use the Services you must be 13 years of age or older.
-If you are 13 or older but under 18 years of age, you must have your parent or legal guardian’s permission to use Storacha and to accept the terms of this TOS.
+If you are 13 or older but under 18 years of age, you must have your parent or legal guardian’s permission to use storacha.network and to accept the terms of this TOS.

 If you are on any U.S. or E.U. sanctions list, or residing in any U.S. or E.U.-sanctioned region, you may not participate in the Service.
 You further agree that you will not access the Services using any technology to circumvent applicable laws, such as sanctions laws.